streamdata-gallery-organizations/urban-airship/_listings/urban-airship/airmailsend-post-openapi.md

   /airmail/send:
     post:
       summary: Post Airmail Send
-      description: "Sends a message.
+      description: Sends a message.
 All fields except message are optional, but at least one of tags, users or aliases must be specified.
 Much like the push API, we have a batch API call that can make sending multiple messages easier.
-        It\u2019s located at /api/airmail/send/batch/ and accepts a list of messages in the same format as the standard push call."
+        It???s located at /api/airmail/send/batch/ and accepts a list of messages in the same format as the standard push call.
       operationId: airmail.send.post
       x-api-path-slug: airmailsend-post
       parameters: